Hinterstoder

 2. Purchase of Tickets and Access Authorizations

-To claim a special rate, appropriate identification must be presented.
-For the purchase of long-term passes (e.g., season passes), an ID and a photograph are required, which the buyer must provide.
-To receive the family bonus for children, proof of age and family relationship is also required.
+2.1.
+The purchase of a valid ticket and access authorisations (hereinafter “tickets”) is possible at HIWU ticket offices and vending machines, online at www.hiwu.at or www.skisport.com, and from any partners.
+To claim a special rate, appropriate identification is required.
+For the purchase of long-term tickets (e.g. season tickets), an ID card and a photo are required, which the buyer must bring along.
+For receiving the family bonus for children, proof of age and family relationship is additionally required.

 2.2.
 When purchasing ski passes, a deposit of €4 per issued card is charged for the KeyCard (excluding single-use tickets).
 This amount will be refunded upon return of the KeyCard at the ticket office or at designated return machines.
 No refund is possible for damaged KeyCards.
 For tickets issued at vending machines or for certain special cards, no KeyCards are issued; consequently, no deposit will be charged or refunded.